gavinmcfarland/plugma/docs/migration/v2/README.md

 ### Adding Support for `env` Types (recommended)

-If you're using TypeScript you can add a reference for the new context paramater type definition at the top of the file by adding the following `vite-env.d.ts` to the `src` directory of your plugin.
+If you're using TypeScript, you can add a reference for the new context parameter type definition at the top of the file by adding the following `vite-env.d.ts` to the `src` directory of your plugin.

 ```ts
 /// <reference types="vite/client" />